Montessori

 The attractiveness is also of utmost importance as Montessori believed that the child must be offered what is most beautiful and pleasing to the eye so as to help the child enter into a “more refined and subtle world”.

-AMI Primary Guide
+Montessori Primary Guide

 Contact Us